Prime Numbers

 FAQs on Prime Numbers

-Numbers having only two factors i.e. 1 and the number itself are called prime numbers whereas numbers with more than 2 factors are composite numbers.
+Prime numbers are those numbers that have only two factors, i.e., 1 and the number itself.
+For example, 2, 3, 7, 11, and so on are prime numbers.
+On the other hand, numbers with more than 2 factors are called composite numbers.

 A number greater than 1, with exactly two factors, 1 and itself, is defined as a prime number in mathematics.
 Here are some examples of prime numbers: 2, 3, 31, 101, 149, etc.